Virtuant/hadoop-admin-2019/docs/hive-orc-spark.md

 ### Saving as an ORC File

-Now let’s persist back the RDD into the Hive ORC table we created before.
+Now let’s persist back the RDD into the Hive ORC table we created before:

 ```scala
 results.write.format("orc").save("yahoo_stocks_orc")